Commercial Grease Trap Cleaning in BC: A Complete Guide

 Here is the step-by-step process you can expect from a Budget Heating and Plumbing Services technician:

 1. Initial Inspection: The technician assesses the trap's condition and identifies any immediate safety concerns.
 2. Complete Pump-Out: All liquid and solid contents, including FOG and food particles, are removed using a powerful vacuum truck.
 3. Scrape and Clean: The technician thoroughly scrapes the sides, lid, and baffles of the trap to remove all hardened grease deposits.
+Learn more in our related guide: The Ultimate Guide to Commercial HVAC Maintenance.
 4. Component Inspection: The baffles, tees, and overall structure of the trap are inspected for cracks, corrosion, or other signs of wear.
 5. Flush and Test: The system is flushed with water to ensure there are no blockages in the inlet or outlet pipes and that water flows freely.
 6. Manifest and Documentation: The technician provides detailed service documentation, including the date, time, and volume of material removed.
 This paperwork is crucial for bylaw compliance.
 7. Responsible Disposal: The collected waste is transported to a licensed processing facility for environmentally safe disposal, in accordance with all BC regulations.
+Our article on Commercial Boiler Installation & Maintenance Guide for covers this topic in depth.

 Can You Use Chemicals or Enzymes to Clean a Grease Trap?